readytow0rk/Pick-Up-Casper-Game-Website/READMY.md

     - 1 Parse Error (16 times) and the rest it is warnings.
      [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Freadytow0rk.github.io%2FPick-Up-Casper-reaction-check-%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
-    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - CONFIGURE
-      - The following metrics were returned:
+Metrics
-      - There are 11 functions in this file.
+- There are 46 functions in this file.

-      - Function with the largest signature takes 2 arguments, while the median is 0.
+- Function with the largest signature take 1 arguments, while the median is 0.

-      - Largest function has 10 statements in it, while the median is 3.
+- Largest function has 24 statements in it, while the median is 4.

-      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+- The most complex function has a cyclomatic complexity value of 10 while the median is 1.

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+If you will choose 1 level and will not wait untill he end start new both levels will working in same time and you literally cant understand how many time you have and scores as well.

 ## Deployment